mimblewimble/grin/doc/intro.md

     ri1 + ri2 = ro3

-This is the first pillar of MimbleWimble: the arithmetic required to validate a transaction can be done without knowing any of the values.
+This is the first pillar of Mimblewimble: the arithmetic required to validate a transaction can be done without knowing any of the values.

 As a final note, this idea is actually derived from Greg Maxwell's